Make a verified payout

 4. Monitor a verified payout with webhooks

-There are three failure reasons that can occur if verification fails:
+There are four failure reasons that can occur if verification fails:

 Failure reasonWhen it happens